mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 ```

 ### Triggering via API Gateway
 Congrats, we have a Lambda function!
 But we can only really interact with this function in the Lambda console and on our personal computer.
-What we really want is **to be able to _trigger_ this function from anywhere**.
-So back in the browser, let's scroll to the top of the `calculate_mean` function page, where we can see the triggers (and destinations) for our function.
+What we really want is **to be able to trigger this function from anywhere.** So back in the browser, let's scroll to the top of the `calculate_mean` function page, where we can see the triggers (and destinations) for our function.

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/compute/lambda-trigger.png" alt="Triggering an AWS Lambda function">

 When we click `Add trigger`, we're taken to a drop-down menu with an astonishing number of services, from [Alexa](https://aws.amazon.com/alexaforbusiness/), [AWS IoT](https://aws.amazon.com/iot/), and [DynamoDB](https://aws.amazon.com/dynamodb/), to non-AWS services like [Auth0](https://auth0.com/), [Datadog](https://www.datadoghq.com/), and [Shopify](https://www.shopify.com/).
-We could program Alexa to trigger a Lambda function to write to a database, for example, or send us a notification any time a new file is uploaded to one of our S3 buckets.
+We could have Auth0 trigger a Lambda function that writes to a database whenever a user logs in, for example, or [Amazon SNS](https://aws.amazon.com/sns/) send us a notification any time a new file is uploaded to one of our S3 buckets.

 Let's choose **[API Gateway](https://aws.amazon.com/api-gateway/)** to create an HTTP endpoint for our function.
 This will let us invoke our Lambda function from any code that can send an HTTP request.
 We'll select `Create a new API`, `HTTP API` for API type, and `Open` for Security.
 Then click `Add`.